bogevow191/SIT-Timetable-Getter/README.md

 # SIT Timetable to Telegram

-This Python script retrieves your weekly timetable from the Singapore Institute of Technology (SIT) student portal and sends it to a designated Telegram chat.
+This Python script retrieves your weekly timetable from the (SIT) student portal and sends it to a designated Telegram chat.
 It also provides a CSV file of the weekly schedule for your convenience.

 ### Features
 * **Daily Timetable Update:** Fetches and sends the next working day's timetable to a Telegram chat.